jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Introduction/Disk-Encrypt.md

 # Cloud Disk Service Encryption
-Cloud Disk Service Encryption is in Beta; current online regions include cn-east-2, cn-east-1 and cn-south-1.
+The encryption function of Cloud Disk Service is in Beta and is available in all regions of China now.

 **What is Cloud Disk Service Encryption**